flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 without breaking a sweat (no hardware SPI involved).

 Like I mentioned before, the LPD8806 code is what does the real work here, and that has been embedded under the [its own][lpd8806dir] directory.
-The c++ wrapper code that runs the ledStrip thread and 'owns' LPD8806 is located in the file... you guessed it: [ledStrip.cpp][ledstripcpp]. ;) If you need to use different GPIO pins, look no further than lines 16 and 17 of [that file][ledstripgpios].
+The C++ wrapper code that runs the ledStrip thread and 'owns' LPD8806 is located in the file... you guessed it: [ledStrip.cpp][ledstripcpp]. ;) If you need to use different GPIO pins, look no further than lines 16 and 17 of [that file][ledstripgpios].
-It is also in there (line 15) where we specify the total number of LEDs in the strip.
+We also specify the total number of LEDs in the strip in there (line 15).
-Lastly, look at this [Github commit][ledstripBinCount] for the stepping stones on how to add a new animation.
+Look at this [Github commit][ledstripBinCount] for the stepping stones on how to add a new animation.

 #### Threads

 Using threads, I separated the different functionalities of this program into their own corner:

-- master timer tick
+- Master timer tick
-- led matrix display
+- Led matrix display
-- led strip
+- Led strip
-- light sensor
+- Light sensor
-- motion sensor
+- Motion sensor
-- web server
+- Web server

 These threads are known and dispatched by the main() function by using the [threadsMain.h][threadsMainh] file, using a common [start function][threadMainFunction].